dvishchu/labens-2969/docs/source/task_05.rst

 .. image:: assets/task05_config_preview.png

-This playbook also created previous files in the ``preview_files`` folder, but with ``-inc`` suffix.
+This playbook also created files in the ``preview_files`` folder, but with ``-inc`` suffix.
 Please, note that we will provision only configuration relate to VRF blue only.
 Feel free to take your time to examine content in the folder.

 .. code-block:: console